ghoshpoulami1293/Fraudulent-Job-Posting-Project/README.md

 # Fraudulent-Job-Posting-Project
-Predict whether a job posting is real or fake

-Goal:
+Project Title: Job Posting Authenticity Prediction

+Description:

-Train a model to predict whether a job posting is real or fake on the provided dataset.
+The project aims to train a model to predict whether a job posting is real or fake using the provided dataset.
+The solution implemented leverages the Stochastic Gradient Descent (SGD) Classifier , an unsupervised learning algorith to determine job posting authenticity.
+Stochastic gradient descent optimization and natural language processing (NLP) techniques are applied to achieve this goal.

-Solution Implemented:
-Leveraged the SGDClassifier in unsupervised learning to determine job posting authenticity.
-Applied stochastic gradient descent optimization and NLP techniques to predict whether a job posting is genuine or fake.

-Restrictions set :
+Restrictions Set:
-    Can only install packages: scikit-learn, gensim, pandas, numpy
+Only packages allowed for installation are scikit-learn, gensim, pandas, and numpy.

-Data Preprocessing
+Data Preprocessing:
-The data in the dataset  is cleaned.
-    Stop words, punctuations, special characters and digits are removed and text is converted to lowercase.
+The data in the dataset is cleaned by removing stop words, punctuations, special characters, and digits.
+Additionally, the text is converted to lowercase.
 Missing values in the input training data (X_trainingData) are filled with empty strings.
-    Specifically removed the pattern #NAME\?
-    New columns are created by concatenating values from the text features
+Specifically, the pattern "#NAME?" is removed.
+New columns are created by concatenating values from the text features.

-Model Training
+Model Training:
-    Model used : Stochastic Gradient Descent Classifier with balanced class weights Performed TF-IDF vectorization on the combined text data and combines it with numerical features.
+Model Used: Stochastic Gradient Descent Classifier with balanced class weights TF-IDF vectorization is performed on the combined text data and combined with numerical features.
-    Imputed missing values using the mean.
+Missing values are imputed using the mean.
-    Constructed a pipeline, including a preprocessor and the defined model.
+A pipeline is constructed, including a preprocessor and the defined model.
-    Perform hyperparameter tuning using GridSearchCV with Stratified K-fold cross-validation.
+Hyperparameter tuning is performed using GridSearchCV with Stratified K-fold cross-validation.
-    Access the best model found and set it as the final model
+The best model found is accessed and set as the final model.

-Prediction
+Prediction:
-    Apply the same pre-processing and vectorizing technique in the predict method (as applied while training in the fit method) , and predict using fitted model , whether a job is fake or not.
+The same pre-processing and vectorizing technique applied during training in the fit method are applied in the predict method.
+The fitted model is then used to predict whether a job is fake or not.

 Model Evaluation:
-    Sample output using dataset:
+Sample output using the dataset:
-        F1 score: 0.693467
+F1 Score: 0.693467
 Runtime: 58.3 seconds

+The F1 score ranges from 0.69 - 0.78 marking an average accuracy of approximately 74%